Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>

 1. Add mta.yml file - MTA - multi target application which is an advance version of manifest.yml file which we used in the past
-2. We use SAP provided CLI for MTA, this is pre-installed in BAs, the tool is called <b>mbt</b>
+2. We use SAP provided CLI for MTA, this is pre-installed in BAS, the tool is called <b>mbt</b>

 <details>